-We are a consumer tech company with a massive online and offline network.
+We are a consumer tech company providing mobile device charging service through an extensive online and offline network.
 We are the largest mobile device charging service provider in China in terms of gross revenues in 2020, according to the iResearch Report.
-We provide mobile device charging service through our power banks, placed in POIs operated by our location partners, such as entertainment venues, restaurants, shopping centers, hotels, transportation hubs and public spaces.
+We provide service through our power banks, placed in POIs operated by our location partners, such as entertainment venues, restaurants, shopping centers, hotels, transportation hubs and public spaces.
 Through our mini programs, users rent our power banks to carry with them when they use our service and can return the power banks at any of our POIs, enabled by our expansive network and powerful technologies.
-As of September 30, 2020, we had a network of over 630,000 POIs in China, and we had accumulated over 200 million registered users since our inception.
+As of December 31, 2020, we had a network of over 664,000 POIs covering more than 1,500 out of the 2,846 counties and county-level districts in China.
+We had approximately 149.1 million and 219.4 million cumulative registered users as of December 31, 2019 and 2020, respectively.

 We leverage advanced proprietary technologies and big-data analytics capabilities to facilitate seamless transactions, optimize hardware management and obtain valuable user insights.
-As of September 30, 2020, our system actively monitored and processed data from a network of over five million power banks.
+As of December 31, 2020, our system actively monitored and processed data from a network of over five million power banks.
 Our hardware is manufactured under industry-leading quality and safety protocols by top-tier assembly partners, with raw materials and components sourced from renowned suppliers.

 The mobile device charging service market size in China is expected to grow from RMB9.0 billion in 2020 to RMB106.3 billion in 2028, according to the iResearch Report.
-There are massive opportunities for industry participants to continue expanding into existing and unaddressed use cases.
+There are ample opportunities for industry participants to continue expanding into existing and unaddressed use cases.
 Pervasive smartphone usage, dependence on mobile apps and the adoption of 5G telecommunications technology also fuel a booming demand for charging services.
 The growing supply of and demand for power banks for share drive up usage among existing users and attract new users through growing accessibility, convenience, consumer habits and awareness.